E-ZONG Airtight Doors for Contamination-Free Food Plants

 | Chemical | Disinfectant vapors, cleaner residues, ozone diffusion | Gas diffusion, pressure imbalance, cross-backflow | Airtight isolation + corrosion-resistant materials prevent chemical crossover |

-2.2 Three Scenarios Where Doors Become Contamination "Weak Points"
+1.2 Three Scenarios Where Doors Become Contamination Weak Points

-III.
-Core Technologies of E-ZONG Airtight Doors for Contamination Prevention
+2. Core Technologies of E-ZONG Airtight Doors for Contamination Prevention

-3.1 Multi-Stage Composite Sealing System: From "Passive Blocking" to "Dynamic Zero Leakage"
+2.1 Multi-Stage Composite Sealing System: From Passive Blocking to Dynamic Zero Leakage

-3.3 Smart Pressure Maintenance & Airflow Control: From "Physical Isolation" to "System Synergy"
+2.3 Smart Pressure Maintenance & Airflow Control: From Physical Isolation to System Synergy

-- Safety Interlock Logic: Electrically interlocked with air showers, rapid cleanroom doors, and pass-through hatches to prevent simultaneous door openings that cause pressure collapse.
+- Safety Interlock Logic: Electrically interlocked with air showers, rapid cleanroom doors, and pass-through hatches to prevent simultaneous openings that cause pressure collapse.
 Power-fail auto-unlock/manual priority design complies with fire codes and personnel safety requirements.

-3.4 Scenario Adaptability: Precisely Matching Diverse Food & Beverage Plant Conditions
+2.4 Scenario Adaptability: Precisely Matching Diverse Food & Beverage Plant Conditions

 | Application Scenario | Core Contamination Risk | E-ZONG Airtight Door: Targeted Configuration |